 Currently, Jami works as a full-time judicial officer for the State of Colorado, Fourth Judicial District.
 In her role as a Magistrate Judge, she handles a full dependency and neglect docket, as well as presiding over Family Treatment Drug Court.
 Additionally, Jami regularly contributes her time as a Judge with Colorado Springs Teen Court, a restorative justice project.
 She is also the proud parent of 5 children as well as a licensed foster parent.

-MPH/MPA Graduate Student, Erin Fitzpatrick
+MPH/MPA Alum, Erin Fitzpatrick

 Erin Fitzpatrick is a second year graduate student in the MPH/MPA program.
 In addition, she is also pursuing Graduate Certificates in Community Health Education and Emergency Preparedness and Homeland Security.

 Having obtained her bachelor’s degree in Elementary Education with a concentration in general science, she has learned that helping others and giving back to the community is her passion.
-She is hoping to utilize both the MPH and MPA in the future by working as a health care administrator with a non-profit organization.
+Erin is hoping to utilize both the MPH and MPA in the future by working as a health care administrator with a non-profit organization.